asciinema/asciinema/README.md

 __Assign local API token to asciinema.org account.__

-Every machine you install asciinema recorder on you get a new unique API token.
-This command is used to connect this local API token with your asciinema.org account.
+On every machine you install asciinema recorder, you get a new, unique API token.
+This command connects this local token with your asciinema.org account, and links all asciicasts recorded on this machine with the account.

 This command displays the URL you should open in your web browser.
-If you never logged in to asciinema.org then your account will be automatically created when opening the URL.
+If you never logged in to asciinema.org then your account will be created when opening the URL.

 NOTE: it is __necessary__ to do this if you want to __edit or delete__ your recordings on asciinema.org.